Are semantic representations stable? A Bayesian framework

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Researchers have recently begun using Bayesian hierarchical modeling to study semantic representations, for instance, in the context of natural language quantifiers such as "most", "few", and "more than half".
-In this work, we propose a statistical model that disentangles three key semantic parameters: the meaning threshold of quantifiers, the vagueness surrounding meaning thresholds, and response noise.
-We use this statistical model to experimentally test the stability of semantic representations over time and across different paradigms.
-To examine stability over time, we first analyzed existing data (n=63) from Ramotowska et al. (2023).
+Researchers have begun using Bayesian hierarchical modeling to study semantic representations, for instance, in the context of natural language quantifiers such as most, few, and more than half.
+We propose a statistical model that disentangles three key semantic parameters: the meaning threshold of quantifiers, the vagueness surrounding meaning thresholds, and response noise.
+We use this model to test the stability of semantic representations over time and across different paradigms.
+To examine stability over time, we analyzed existing data (n=63) from Ramotowska et al. (2023).
 Contrary to the conclusions drawn by the original authors, we found overwhelming evidence in favor of the hypothesis that semantic representations change over time (BF > 10^304).
-At the same time, we found overwhelming evidence that the relative ordering of meaning thresholds within individuals remained stable (BF = 4 x 10^24).
+At the same time, we found overwhelming evidence that the relative ordering of meaning thresholds within individuals remained stable (BF = 4 * 10^24).
 Next, we conducted a new experiment (n=178) to test stability across paradigms, specifically comparing a linguistic paradigm to a visual one.
-Here too, we found overwhelming support for differences in between-subject variability in meaning thresholds across paradigms (BF = 7.48 x 10^30) and for differences in vagueness (BF = 1.17 x 10^110).
-Our findings challenge the assumption that semantic representations are stable and open up a promising avenue for further research on the relative stability of semantic representations within individuals.
-Our results emphasize the need for models that can detect individual-level effects and explicitly account for potential instability.
-Our proposed model offers an effective framework for studying the semantic representation of quantifiers and provides the flexibility to be applied to a wide range of linguistic constructs.
+Here too, we found overwhelming support for differences in between-subject variability in meaning thresholds across paradigms (BF = 7.48 * 10^30) and for differences in vagueness (BF = 1.17 * 10^110).
+Our findings challenge the assumption that semantic representations of logical vocabulary have stable, fixed values, while suggesting that their relative ordering remains stable within individuals.
+The model we propose provides an effective framework for studying the semantics of quantifiers, detecting individual-level effects, and explicitly accounting for potential instability.